dupr/duprkit/README.md

 here and be willing to participate, please feel free to submit a PR or request for membership by openning an issue.

+# FAQ

+* Why is this project hosted on GitHub instead of Debian's Salsa server?

+Only 1000~2000 people on this earth have salsa account.
+More than a million people have their Github accounts.
+Hosting this project makes access and contributing easy.

 # LICENSE

 MIT/Expat